gruntjs/grunt-docs/Getting-started.md

 };
 ```

+Now that you've seen the whole Gruntfile, let's look at its component parts.

 ### The "wrapper" function
 Every Gruntfile (and grunt plugin) uses this basic format, and all of your grunt code must be specified inside this function: